What We Talk About When We Talk About Love: "A Serious Talk"

-Burt is unable to leave his estranged wife Vera alone.
-The day after Christmas, Burt comes back to Vera's house to explain away his poor, erratic behavior from the day before.
-Christmas Day, Burt put too many logs in the fire which could've burned the place down.
-On his way out to make room for Vera's boyfriend Charlie, who is to arrive after six, Burt steals six pies from the kitchen counter.
-On the 26th Vera does not want to talk to Burt; she doesn't have the time, she has plans.
-Burt apologizes but Vera does not think it's very sincere.
+Burt finds himself incapable of leaving his wife Vera alone.
+On Boxing Day, Burt comes back to his wife's house to try and explain away his poor behavior from the night before.
+On Christmas Day, Burt put too many logs in the fire which could've burned the place down.
+On his way out to make room for Vera's boyfriend Charlie, Burt finds it appropriate to steal six pies from the kitchen counter left unattended.
+On the 26th, Vera does not want to talk to Burt; she doesn't have the time, it's obvious she has plans already.
+Burt tries again and again to apologize but Vera does not think it's sincere.
 Burt notices cigarette butts that are not Vera's regular brand collected in the ashtray, "their ashtray," and feels out of place.
 While Vera is the bathroom the phone rings and she shouts at Burt to answer it.
 It's a call for Charlie and Burt responds curtly, saying he's "not here" before leaving the phone off the hook.
 Vera comes back into the kitchen, and it's clear she cannot tolerate Burt sticking around.
-The phone rings again (it's for Charlie again) and Vera says she'll answer it from the bedroom.
+The phone rings again and Vera says she'll answer it from the bedroom.
 Instead of hanging up when Vera commands, Burt takes a knife from the cabinet and cuts the cord in two.
 Vera realizes what's happened and yells for Burt to leave, saying she'll get a restraining order.
-Burt leaves calmly and, as he drives away in his car holding the ashtray, he is deludedly positive that in a few weeks they'll have a "serious talk" and get back together.
+Burt leaves calmly and, as he drives away in his car holding their ashtray, he is deludedly convinced that in a few weeks they'll have a "serious talk" and get back together.
 The manuscript version titled "Pie" appears in Beginners (2009).